-At NOCD, we have licensed therapists that are specialty-trained in treating OCD with ERP, and you can book a free 15-minute call with our team to get matched with one and get started with OCD treatment.
+At NOCD, we have licensed therapists that are specialty-trained in treating OCD with ERP, and I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.

 Even if a NOCD Therapist isn’t for you right now, there are other reputable avenues you can explore.
 The IOCDF has a directory, as does Psychology Today.
 (Note: Beware of licensed therapists who claim false expertise in OCD.
 We also recommend that you ask this list of five questions ahead of your first session with any therapist claiming to treat OCD – even those at NOCD.
 Working with a therapist who does not provide proper treatment for OCD is not only ineffective, it can be harmful and make OCD worse.)